eclipse/kuksa.val/kuksa-val-server/README.md

 To learn, how to build your own docker image see [doc/build-docker.md](../doc/KUKSA.val_server/build-docker.md).

-If this is succesful you can skip to [using kuksa.val](#using-kuksaval).
+If this is successful you can skip to [using kuksa.val](#using-kuksaval).

 ## Building kuksa.val

-First you need to fetch the source. ;ake sure you also get the needed submodules, e.g. by using the `--recursive` flag
+First you need to fetch the source.
+Make sure you also get the needed submodules, e.g. by using the `--recursive` flag

 ```
 git clone --recursive https://github.com/eclipse/kuksa.val.git